TuringLang/SliceSampling.jl/docs/src/gibbs_polar.md

 The only tunable parameter of the algorithm is the size of the search interval (window) of the shrinkage sampler for the radius variable $$r$$.

 !!! info
+    The kernel corresponding to this sampler is defined on an **augmented state space** and cannot directly perform a transition on $$x$$.
-    Since the direction and radius variables are states of the Markov chain, this sampler is **not reversible** with respect to the samples of the log-target $$x$$.
+    This also means that the corresponding kernel is not reversible with respect to $$x$$.

 ## Interface